nberlette/gitpod-enhanced/readme.md

 ### Overriding the Defaults

 You can change or remove any of these from the Gitpod Dashboard Settings under `Environment Variables`.

-Alternatively, you can override them in `.vscode/settings.json` via `terminal.integrated.env.linux`, like so:
+Alternatively, you can override in `.vscode/settings.json`, with the `terminal.integrated.env.linux` option:

 ```json
 {